My-Machine-Learning-Projects/Quora-Question-Pairs-Challenge-Kaggle/README.md

 I tried 3 different approaches:
 1. Using Cosine Similarity as a metric
 2. Using WordNet Similarity as a metric
-3. Using both together as a metric
+3. Using both together (Combined Similarity) as a metric

 #### 1. Using Cosine Similarity as a metric ####
 **cosine_similarity_threshold_finder.py** determines the average threshold cosine similarity value for similar/notsimilar question pairs.
 It does so by first calculating the cosine similarity for each question pair and taking the corresponding averages.
 Refer the program for detailed explanation (explained in the comments).